 Companies also need to follow U.S. adverse event reporting requirements to the FDA’s Adverse Event Reporting System (FAERS).

-Being Prepared in Safety Signal Detection and Risk Management
+Best Practices for Being Prepared in Safety Signal Detection and Risk Management

 In this increasingly vigilant regulatory environment, having a manual error-prone approach to risk management will inevitably put companies at greater risk of scrutiny, and more than likely of receiving NCs (Non Conformance).